kelvinlawson/pykaraoke/README.txt

 	$ python pykaraoke_mini.py

 This is a more primitive interface which runs in the same window that is also used for displaying the lyrics of the Karaoke songs.
 It is specifically designed to be a useful interface with a minimal input device, for instance with a joystick or a remote control, for those environments when you don't have convenient access to a full keyboard and mouse.
 It is the default interface on the GP2X handheld.

-The pykaraoke_mini interface presents a scrolling window that lists all of the songs in your database in alphabetical order by filename (but you can also sort them by song title or artist name; see TITLES AND ARTIST NAMES, below).
+The pykaraoke_mini interface presents a scrolling window that lists all of the songs in your database in alphabetical order by filename (but you can also sort them by song title or artist name; see TITLES AND ARTIST NAMES below).

 You can easily navigate through this list with the up and down arrow keys, and press enter to select a song.
 If you hold down the arrow keys, the highlight gradually accelerates until it is moving quite fast, so it doesn't take long to navigate through even a very large list.
 You can also use the PageUp and PageDown keys to move a screen's worth at a time.

 By default, the font is quite large, chosen to be easily visible on a Karaoke monitor across the room.
-You can change the font size at run time (for instance, to make more text appear on the page) by pressing the - and + keys.
+You can change the font size at run time (for instance, to make more text appear on the page) by pressing the - and
++ keys.
 This also affects the size of the font chosen for the lyrics if you select a .kar file.

-There is no search function in the mini player; the list always includes the entire database.
-(But you can type a few letters to go straight to the song that begins with that string.)
+There is no search function in the mini player; the list always includes the entire database (but you can type a few letters to go straight to the song that begins with that string).
 There is also no playlist feature; you must pick each song and play it one at a time.

 The mini player uses the same database as the full-featured player, so you may need to launch the full player from time to time to re-scan the song database or update the directory list.
 Alternatively, you can use the command-line interface to do this:

 pykaraoke_mini --set_scan_dir=/my/song/directory